Hawaii (novel)

 Hawaii is a novel by James A. Michener published in 1959, the year that Hawaii became the 50th U.S. state.
 It has been translated into 32 languages.

-The novel is widely regarded to be historically accurate, though the narrative about early Polynesian inhabitants is based more on folklore than anthropological and archaeological sources.
+The novel is regarded to be a well researched work historical novel though the narrative about early Polynesian inhabitants is based more on folklore than anthropological and archaeological sources., and some of the events are fictionalized.
 It is written in episodic format, like many of Michener's works, and narrates the stories of the original Hawaiians who sailed to the islands from Bora Bora, the early American missionaries and merchants, and the Chinese and Japanese immigrants who traveled to work and seek their fortunes in Hawaii.
 The story begins with the formation of the islands themselves millions of years ago and ends in the mid-1950s.
 Each section explores the experiences of different groups of arrivals.

 Development

 For Hawaiian history, Michener researched at the Hawaiian-Mission Historical Library and consulted experts on island history, volcanoes, botany, pineapples, and Chinese culture.
 His technical adviser, noted Hawaiian scholar Clarice B. Taylor, explained customs, language, family names, and nuances of Hawaiian culture to Michener.
 Taylor said, "The things you want are not in books...all this material you want has to come out of my head.
 A book cannot tell you how a Polynesian acts or how he talks."

 Several characters in the novel are inspired by actual individuals.
 The character Reverend Abner Hale is a caricature of true-life missionary Hiram Bingham I. Asa Thurston was also a model for a missionary character in the novel.
 Chinn Ho, the "Chinese Rockefeller", was popularly considered to be the inspiration for the character Hong Kong Kee.